scummvm/scummvm/doc/docportal/settings/lan.rst

 Overview
 ============

-ScummVM can run local network web server which allows browser-based file management, including uploading and downloading game files.
+ScummVM can run a local network web server which allows browser-based file management, including uploading and downloading game files.

 The LAN tab
 ------------

-From the Launcher, go to **Options**, click the red **>** button until the LAN tab is visible, then go to **LAN**.
+From the Launcher, go to **Options**, click the red **>** until the LAN tab is visible, then go to **LAN**.

 Use the LAN tab to control the web server.